WWCV Logo Wiltshire Wildlife Conservation Volunteers

 More Information Task Details Back to the map

-2 Blakehill Farm Wiltshire Wildlife Trust
+2 Emmett Hill Meadows Wiltshire Wildlife Trust

 More Information Task Details Back to the map

-3 Ravensroost Wood Wiltshire Wildlife Trust
+3 Ravensroost Meadows Wiltshire Wildlife Trust

 Ravensroost is large area of SSSI woodland with a wealth of plant, bird and insect life.
 It is managed mainly as ‘coppice with standards’, which means having a continuous cover of coppiced hazel stools between more widely spaced oak trees.
 Wild Service Tree and Bitter Vetch are two of the special plant species in this wood.